Español

-Young adults with cancer face many challenges, from the first onset of symptoms through treatment and beyond.
+Young adults with cancer can face many challenges, from the first onset of symptoms through treatment and beyond.

 As mentioned in Finding Cancer in Young Adults, cancers are often found later in young adults than they are in other age groups.
 Sometimes this can complicate treatment if the cancer has grown large or has spread by the time it’s found.

 As discussed in How Are Cancers in Young Adults Treated?, people in this age group are often caught between seeing doctors who specialize in treating children with cancer and doctors who mainly treat older adults.
-Not all doctors are familiar with treating cancers in this middle age group, which can often have unusual features.
-Communication between patients and their doctors can also be an issue, as many cancer doctors are more comfortable dealing with other age groups.
+Not all doctors are familiar with treating young adults with cancers that can sometimes have unusual features.

 Regardless of where they are being treated, young adults with cancer can feel isolated and out of place.
 Most patients in doctor’s offices or cancer centers are either older adults or younger children, so young adults aren’t likely to see many people their own age who are dealing with the same issues they are.
 It’s very important for people to able to connect with others who understand what they’re going through and can relate to them on their level.
-Many support groups – both in person and online – now exist for young adults with cancer who are looking to connect with others in similar situations.
+Many support programs -- both in person and online – now exist for young adults with cancer who are looking to connect with others in similar situations.

 Cancer and its treatment can also affect a person’s ability to work.
 Doctor visits, appointments for exams and treatments, time needed to recover from treatment, and later follow-up visits can all make it hard to work at a time when many young people are just starting their careers.
 It’s important for people to understand their rights as an employee when they are diagnosed with cancer, as well as how to work with their employer to best accommodate both parties.
 For more information, see Working During Cancer Treatment and Returning to Work After Cancer Treatment.